tnebooks/10th-science/questions/science/nuclear-physics/chainreaction.md

 ---
 choices:
-  - "(i) only correct"
+  - (i) only correct
-  - "(i) & (ii) are correct"
-  - "(iv) only correct"
+  - (iv) only correct
-  - "(iii) & (iv) are correct"
+  - (iii) & (iv) are correct
-answer:
+answers:
-  - "(i) & (ii) are correct"
+  - (i) & (ii) are correct
+explanation: >-
-explanation:  "(i) is correct - Both nuclear reactor and atomic bomb involve chain reaction. (ii) is correct - Nuclear reactor involves controlled chain reaction, where energy is released slowly in a regulated manner. (iii) is incorrect - Nuclear reactor has controlled reaction, not uncontrolled. (iv) is incorrect - Atomic bomb involves uncontrolled chain reaction, not no chain reaction."
+  (i) is correct - Both nuclear reactor and atomic bomb involve chain reaction.
+  (ii) is correct - Nuclear reactor involves controlled chain reaction, where energy is released slowly in a regulated manner. (iii) is incorrect - Nuclear reactor has controlled reaction, not uncontrolled. (iv) is incorrect - Atomic bomb involves uncontrolled chain reaction, not no chain reaction.
 ---

 Which of the following is/are correct?